dagronf/DSFSparkline/README.md

 * Optional drawing of a 'zero line' on the bar and line graphs (thanks [Tito Ciuro](https://github.com/tciuro))
 * Optional highlighting ranges (or multiple!) on a graph.
 * Center bar/line/stackline graphs around the zero line
+* Build stacklines by overlaying

+## Overlays

+Sparkline overlays represent the components of a sparkline, for example,

+# Legacy

 ## Available types